Catalogue of

 Technical Concept

 On cargo vessels, solar panels can be mounted on the hatch covers.
 On the market there are two options available: either to retrofit existing hatch covers by mounting the panels or to install new hatch covers with integrated panels.
-The Figure 2 shows how the solar panels can be integrated in the on-board grid.
+The shows how the solar panels can be integrated in the on-board grid.

 For coastal vessels there might be a future option with mounted panels that can easily be removed if cargo is to be transported on deck.